VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Appendix A

-\textbf{Speech dereveberation} Some of the early methods in speech dereverberation, such as Inverse filtering~\citep{speech-dereverberation-book-naylor2010speech} and subband envelope estimation~\citep{dereverb-subband-envelope-estimations-wang1991dereverberation}, aiming at deconvolving the reverberate signal by estimating an inverse filter.
-But actually, the inverse filter is hard and not robust to do the precise estimate.
-Other techniques, like spectral substraction~\citep{dereverb-spec-substraction-lebart2001new}, is based on an important overlap-masking~\citep{reverb-overlap-masking-nabvelek1989reverberant} effect of reverberation. ~\citet{dereverb-kalman-filter-em-algorithm-schwartz2014online} perform dereverberation using kalman-filter and expectation-maximization algorithm.
-Recently, deep learning based dereverberation methods have emerged as the state-of-the-art. ~\citet{dereverb-dnn-han2015learning} use a fully connected deep neural network~(DNN) to learn the spectral mapping from reverberate speech to clean speech.
-In ~\citet{dereverb-tfmask-williamson2017time}, similar to the masking-based denoising methods, authors proposed to do time-frequency mask estimation to perform dereverberation.
+\textbf{Speech dereveberation} Some of the early methods in speech dereverberation, such as inverse filtering~\citep{speech-dereverberation-book-naylor2010speech} and subband envelope estimation~\citep{dereverb-subband-envelope-estimations-wang1991dereverberation}, aiming at deconvolving the reverberant signal by estimating an inverse filter.
+However, the inverse filter is hard and not robust to estimate accurately.
+Other methods, like spectral substraction, is based on an overlap-masking~\citep{reverb-overlap-masking-nabvelek1989reverberant} effect of reverberation. \citet{dereverb-kalman-filter-em-algorithm-schwartz2014online} performed dereverberation using Kalman filter and expectation-maximization algorithm.
+Recently, deep learning based dereverberation methods have emerged as the state-of-the-art. \citet{dereverb-dnn-han2015learning} used a fully connected DNN to learn a spectral mapping from reverberant speech to clean speech.
+In ~\citet{dereverb-tfmask-williamson2017time}, similar to the masking-based denoising methods, they proposed to perform dereverberation using a time-frequency mask.